Loch Kinord: Archaeology and history

 was then built on top of the structure.
 One of the remaining crannogs can be seen as a small island covered with trees.

-On the north shore stands a 9th-century, cross slab Pictish stone.
+On the north shore stands a 9th-century, cross slab Pictish stone called Kinord Cross.
 It is carved with intricate knot work and indicates that there may have been a small monastery or chapel located nearby.
 At some point in history, the cross was lost and buried; however it was dug up again in the 1820s and erected at Aboyne Castle.
 In 1959 it was returned to its current location.

 During the period when the Romans were in Britain (80 - 399 CE) a fort was built on the southern promontory in response to rumours of a Roman invasion.

 The castle, which used to stand on one of the islets, was first known to have been recorded as a refuge and hunting lodge for the Earl of Atholl after the Battle of Culblean in 1335.

 There have been archaeological finds at the loch including a medieval bronze jug.

 A history of the loch was published by the Reverend John Grant Michie in 1877 and has been reprinted on at least two occasions.